nextstrain/docs.nextstrain.org/src/index.rst

 You can run :doc:`Augur <augur:index>` and :doc:`Auspice <auspice:index>` on
-your own computer and use them independently or together with your own builds, our core builds, or other's group or community builds.
+your own computer and use them independently or together with your own builds, our core builds, or others' group or community builds.
 You can even install Auspice on :doc:`your own web server <auspice:server/index>` if you don't want to host your builds via nextstrain.org.